Godzilla vs. Gigan: Creature design

 Gigan was designed by Shōnen Magazine illustrator Takayoshi Mizuki, based on ideas by Teruyoshi Nakano.
 Mizuki was contacted in early 1971 by Toho production manager Masao Suzuki to design a space monster for a new Godzilla film.

 According to Nakano, "the idea for Gigan was to create a monster with quite a different shape," wanting for the monster to be akin to a "richly colored dinosaur" and also being inspired by the designs of the multilayered jūnihitoe kimonos worn by Japanese court ladies.
 Mizuki created two potential looks for Gigan, a "triangular" design reminiscent of his final appearance, and a "circular" design sporting a number of hemispheres across its body.
 Mizuki aimed for a "sharp, florid" look when creating Gigan's design, and took inspiration after birds; he based Gigan's form on migratory birds such as geese, and adopted the sharpness of an eagle from his neck up.

 In this film, Ghidorah's three heads required completely new sculpts to be made, which were created by Nobuyuki Yasumaru.
 A year later, the suit would be used one final time for the television series Zone Fighter, before being formally retired.

 Release

 Box office

 In Japan, the film sold approximately 1,780,000 tickets.
-The film earned ¥320 million in Japan distribution income (rentals) and grossed about worldwide.
+The film earned ¥320 million in Japan distribution income (rentals).